datalad/datalad.org/content/pages/for/reproducibility.rst

 DataLad is an ideal tool for conducting reproducible science.
 It can track and `obtain shared data </for/dataconsumers.html>`__ and `publish results
 </for/datasharing.html>`__.
 Importantly, it jointly manages both analysis input
-data and the associated analysis code as a complete representation of the critical elements required to reproduce an analysis.
-Furthermore, DataLad is able to capture the exact commands used to produce the results.
+data and the associated analysis code --- critical to reproduce any analysis.
+Lastly, DataLad is able to temporally capture the exact commands used to produce the results.

-Altogether, DataLad can automatically capture an extensive provenance record, with all the information necessary to rerun an analysis from beginning to end and demonstrate reproducibility.
+All together, DataLad can automatically create an extensive provenance record, with all the information necessary to rerun an analysis from beginning to end and demonstrate reproducibility.